JimmyD2021/JimmyD2021/README.md

 - 👀 I’m interested in FinTech and Software Engineering
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me...
+- 📫 Reach me by email

 <!---
 JimmyD2021/JimmyD2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.